A topic from the subject of Medicinal Chemistry in Chemistry.

 Significance

-Aspirin is a widely used over-the-counter pain reliever and anti-inflammatory drug.
-It is synthesized through an organic chemistry reaction known as esterification, which involves the reaction of a carboxylic acid with an alcohol to form an ester.
+Aspirin (acetylsalicylic acid) is a widely used over-the-counter pain reliever and anti-inflammatory drug.
+Its synthesis exemplifies a crucial organic reaction in medicinal chemistry: esterification.
+This process involves the reaction of a carboxylic acid (salicylic acid) with an alcohol (in this case, the alcohol group is part of the acetic anhydride molecule) to form an ester (aspirin).

 Materials